Kipchaks: Genetics

-Russian anthropologist Oshanin notes that the 'Mongoloid' phenotype, characteristic of modern Kipchak-speaking Kazakhs and Qirghiz, is prevalent among the skulls of historical Qipchaq and Pecheneg nomads found across Central Asia and Ukraine.
-E. Bretschneider suggests that the description of some medieval Kipchaks as having 'blue or green eyes and red hair' might be due to confusion with the Russians.
-Lee & Kuang (2017) also note that modern descendants of the Kipchaks, particularly the Karakypshaks within Kazakh tribes, show a high frequency of haplogroup R1b (63.6%).
+Russian anthropologist Oshanin (1964: 24, 32) notes that the 'Mongoloid' phenotype, characteristic of modern Kipchak-speaking Kazakhs and Qirghiz, is prevalent among the skulls of the historical Qipchaq and Pecheneg nomads found across Central Asia and Ukraine.
+Lee and Kuang (2017) propose that Oshanin's discovery can be explained by assuming that the modern descendants of the historical Qipchaqs, particularly among the Kazakh tribes Qipchaq (Karakypshak), exhibit a high frequency of the R1b-M73 Y-DNA haplogroup.
+Lee and Kuang also suggest that the high frequency (63.9%) of the Y-DNA haplogroup R-M73 among the Karakypshaks (a tribe within the Kipchaks) allows for inferences about the genetics of their medieval ancestors, which may explain why some medieval Kipchaks were described as possessing "blue or green eyes and red hair."
+Alternatively, they propose that the western Kazakhs may be descendants of the Kipchaks, whose men have a high frequency of haplogroup C2's subclade C2b1b1 (ranging from 59.7% to 78%).
+This haplogroup may explain why the Qipchaq crania excavated from the kurgans (burial mounds) of eastern Ukraine exhibit an Inner Asian physiognomy.
+But study in 2023 published in the Journal of Human Genetics concluded that carriers of C2 among Western Kazakhs are actually descendants of medieval Alchin Mongols.

 A genetic study published in Nature in May 2018 examined the remains of two Kipchak males buried between c.
 1000 AD and 1200 AD.
 One male was found to be a carrier of the paternal haplogroup C2 and the maternal haplogroup F1b1b, and displayed "increased East Asian ancestry".
 The other male was found to be a carrier of the maternal haplogroup D4 and displayed "pronounced European ancestry".

 Legacy

 Kipchak peoples and languages

-19th century photograph of a Kipchack individual.
+19th century photograph of a Kipchak individual.

 The modern Northwestern branch of the Turkic languages is often referred to as the Kipchak branch.
 The languages in this branch are mostly considered to be descendants of the Kipchak language, and the people who speak them may likewise be referred to as Kipchak peoples.
-Some of the groups traditionally included are the Manavs, Karachays, Balkars, Siberian Tatars, Nogays, Bashkirs, Kazakhs, Kyrgyz, Volga Tatars, and Crimean Tatars.
+Some of the groups traditionally included are the Kumyks, Manavs, Karachays, Balkars, Siberian Tatars, Nogays, Bashkirs, Kazakhs, Kyrgyz, Volga Tatars, Lipka Tatars and Crimean Tatars.
 There is also a village named Kipchak in Crimea.
 Qypshaq, which is a development of "Kipchak" in the Kazakh language, is one of the constituent tribes of the Middle Horde confederation of the Kazakh people.
 The name Kipchak also occurs as a surname in Kazakhstan.
 Some of the descendants of the Kipchaks are the Bashkirian clan Qipsaq.

 Radlov believed that among the current languages Cuman is closest to the Mishar dialect of the Tatar language.
-Especially the regional Mishar dialects of Sergachsky district have been named as "faithfully close to original Kipchak".
+Especially the regional Mishar dialects of Sergachsky District have been named as "faithfully close to original Kipchak".